About the Erasmus+ Programme

 It is very important to prepare and plan ahead.
 Students are required to attend ALL information sessions organised by the UL Global Office before departure.

-Students wishing to contact past UL Erasmus students and/or incoming students should contact the UL Global staff for contact email addresses.
+Students wishing to contact past UL Erasmus students and/or incoming students should contact the UL Global team for contact details.